skip to content

 How much information to divulge and to whom entirely depends on you.
 It’s better to share less in the beginning, until you’re more at ease.
 Remember that this is your story, and you have control over it.

-Foster Parenting Journey: Illustrating the unique and fulfilling journey foster parents embark on with Courage Community Foster Care.
+Adopting A Newborn, Foster Parenting Journey: Illustrating the unique and fulfilling journey foster parents embark on with Courage Community Foster Care.

 Unlike your close family members and friends who may have been aware of your plans to adopt, other people may be taken aback if they suddenly see you with a baby one day.